Volume Rigidity of Simplicial Manifolds: Introduction

 We can also ask about the volume rigidity of generic realisations of the $(d+1)$-uniform hypergraph $H=(V,E)$ consisting of the $d$-faces of a connected simplicial $d$-manifold in $\R^{d}$.
 In this case Borcea and Streinu \cite{BS} observe that such a hypergraph will {\em never} be generically volume rigid in our setting since it will always have at least $d^2+d-1$ degrees of freedom (and would have to have ${d+1\choose2}$ degrees of freedom to be generically rigid in $\R^{d}$ in our setting).
 On the other hand, there are several results which show that certain families of $(d+1)$-uniform hypergraphs are `volume rigid' in $\R^d$ in the sense that their generic realizations have precisely $d^2+d-1$ degrees of freedom.
-A notable example is the result of Bulavka, Nevo, and Peled \cite{BNP} that a $3$-uniform hypergraph consisting of the 2-faces of a triangulated surface of low genus is `volume rigid' in $\R^2$.
+Notable examples are the results of Whiteley, see \cite[Section 2.1]{BS}, and Bulavka, Nevo, and Peled \cite{BNP} which imply that the $3$-uniform hypergraph consisting of the 2-faces of a triangulated surface of low genus is `volume rigid' in $\R^2$.
 The problem of counting the number of distinct realisations of a `volume rigid' $(d+1)$-uniform hypergraph in $\R^d$ which are equivalent to a given generic realisation is also explored in \cite{BS,S}.
-In addition, Lubatzky and Peled~\cite{LP} use this version of volume rigidity to analyse bootstrap percolation on random hypergraphs.
+In addition, Lubetzky and Peled~\cite{LP} use this version of volume rigidity to analyse bootstrap percolation on random hypergraphs.